collapsed-stacks/startups/questions/11095/online-shop-based-in-germany.md

 - posted by: [Craig](https://stackexchange.com/users/4487973/craig) on 2016-09-08
 - score: 0

-<p>"Mainly" suggests you still ship within Germany.
-So if it's a legal requirement then I would lean towards yes.</p>
+"Mainly" suggests you still ship within Germany.
+So if it's a legal requirement then I would lean towards yes.